GreenJellyBeans/FTC12598/processing/simple_robot_simulator/NOTES.md

 This document contains an informal log of design and implementation decisions for this project, the "Simple Robot Simulator."

+## October 11, 2018-F JMJ  Collision of robot sides with corners is implemented!
+This is implemented in `calculateCollisionImpact`, which is now called twice, once to calculate the impact forces and torques due to collision between robot corners and external walls (as before) and once to do this for collision between robot sides and external corners.

+There is still some deviant behaviour around corners due to the pseudo collisions with adjacent walls (as explained earlier), but this effect is now tolerable.

 ## October 11, 2018-E JMJ  Updated collision visualization; robots keep walls
 To better assist in visualizing collision physics, points of collision are now red when they are actually colliding, and both robot and field walls and wall boundaries